 A group shot is just like a front shot but includes multiple products.
 These can enable a brand to show off a group of products in a kit or varieties of a product being sold.
 These shots are great for new collection launches, showing off different SKUs, or showing what will be included in a set they may purchase.
 If a customer doesn’t not like a certain color of a shirt or is uninterested in a feature on a phone case, they may automatically go look elsewhere for what they are looking to buy.
 However, when all colors are shown off at once, or your audience can see all of their options altogether, it could increase the chance that they might keep clicking through.

-The greater the effort that a customer puts in, having to browse products online, the time they have to double think their purchase also tends to increase.
+The greater the effort that a customer puts in, having to browse products online, the more time they have to double think their purchase also tends to increase.
 While some brands might use this opportunity to have a customer stay on their sites for longer, grouping all of the SKUs together can ensure that a customer can find what they are looking for and enables them to see all of their options all at once.

 Back shots are helpful when trying to show an online Amazon shopper more detail.
 The more that a consumer sees ur product or brand, or understands about the product, can increase the chance that they make a purchase.
 Reducing any mystery behind a sale will create a better experience for both the company and the consumer.

 When someone is shopping in person, it is rare that they go to buy something without turning it over or flipping it around to see all sides, before making a decision.
-For instance, food and beverage industries may use backshots to show off ingredients, shape, labels, or any other packaging details that might be missed in a front shot.
+For instance, food and beverage industries may use backshots to show off ingredients, shapes, labels, or any other packaging details that might be missed in a front shot.
 When it comes to fashion or beauty brands, it is always helpful for a customer to see the back of the article of clothing, accessory, or jewelry.
 In order for a customer to feel confident in a purchase-whether, they know it or not- want to know as much as they can about something before making the decision to hand over their money.
 So no matter the industry, these angles are important for audiences to fully grasp the idea, concept, or look of a product.

 Depending on the product and the industry, other add-on photos can be useful to add to a shot list.
 These types of close-up, bonus on-white images could include swatch shots, texture shots, close-up images, or a flat lay of ingredients.
 These shots have a wide array of possibilities such as more accurate color swatches for specific SKUs or detailed images displaying the different SKU options altogether.
 Abstract or realistic, these creatively styled images are fun and creative, and have a wide range of possibilities; they can be treated as filler shots for customers to see more of a product or as fully detailed, coordinated images that bring the entire photography project together.